-Sleep is a fundamental aspect of health and well-being, and Traditional Chinese Medicine (TCM) offers unique insights into optimizing our sleep patterns.
+Sleep is a fundamental aspect of health, skin, and well-being, and Traditional Chinese Medicine (TCM) offers unique insights into optimizing our sleep patterns.
 Understanding the body's natural rhythms, particularly through the lens of the organ clock, can help us achieve restorative sleep.

 TCM Organ Clock and Sleep

 In TCM, each organ has a specific two-hour time slot during which it is most active.
-This concept is crucial for understanding why sleep timing matters.
-For instance, the liver is most active from **1 AM to 3 AM**, a period essential for detoxification and emotional processing.
-If we are awake during this time, we may hinder the liver's ability to cleanse the blood and regulate qi, potentially leading to feelings of irritability and fatigue.
+This concept is known as the Organ Clock or Body Clock, which is crucial for understanding why sleep timing matters.
+For instance, the Liver is most active fromΒ 1am to 3am, a period essential for detoxification and emotional processing.
+If we are awake during this time, we may hinder the liver's ability to cleanse the blood and regulate Qi, potentially leading to feelings of irritability and fatigue.

 Importance of Sleeping by 11 PM